quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-24-the-magic-cafe.md

 > "Take any card you like..not THAT one!" --Every Magician

 Magicians love one liners and hacky premises.
-This is evident given the longest threads on the website listed below:
+This is evident given the ten longest threads listed below:

 |Count|Link|
 |-----|----|